 If you answered no to these questions it could be that you went to God for relief, rather than for redemption, because you didn’t really believe that He is.
 So what’s the good news?
 It’s not too late to believe and receive the reward that God has to offer you, eternal salvation in Christ and spiritual blessings that blow worldly comfort out of the water.
 God doesn’t offer bandaids, he offers complete redemption through His son Jesus Christ to those who believe in their hearts and confess with their mouths that Jesus is Lord.
 Once you have gone to Him believing who He is, your life can never be the same.

 Maybe you just don’t know who God is because you have never sought out the truth.
-Go get a Bible, ask a Jesus follower you know, brave a Sunday morning church service.
+Go get a Bible, pray with belief in your heart, ask a Jesus follower you know.
 If you diligently seek, believing who God is, you will absolutely never be the same.
 How do I know this is true?
 Because He told us in His Word!